Generic Name and Formulations:

 Adjunct in primary generalized tonic-clonic seizures or partial onset seizures with or without secondary generalization in patients ≥13yrs of age.
 Conversion to monotherapy in patients ≥13yrs of age with partial seizures who are receiving treatment with a single antiepileptic drug.

 Adults (adjunctive): dizziness, ataxia, somnolence, headache, diplopia, blurred vision, nausea, vomiting.
-Adults (monotherapy): vomiting, coordination abnormalities, dyspepsia, nausea, dizziness, rhinitis, anxiety, insomnia, pain, weight loss, chest pain, dysmenorrhea, nystagmus, lymphadenopathy.
-Children (adjunctive): infection, vomiting, fever, dizziness, GI upset, ataxia, tremor, asthenia, bronchitis, flu syndrome, diplopia.
+Adults (monotherapy): vomiting, coordination abnormalities, dyspepsia, nausea, dizziness, rhinitis, anxiety, insomnia, infection, pain, weight loss, chest pain, dysmenorrhea, nystagmus, lymphadenopathy.
+Children (adjunctive): infection, vomiting, fever, somnolence, accidental injury, dizziness, diarrhea, abdominal pain, nausea, ataxia, tremor, asthenia, bronchitis, flu syndrome, diplopia.
 Rare: rash (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, or benign), hypersensitivity, multiorgan failure, blood dyscrasias.
 XR: also, cerebellar coordination/balance disorder, asthenic conditions, vertigo.

 Register pregnant patients exposed to lamotrigine by calling (800) 336-2176.